|Policy Number:||GP 9||Effective Date:||March 2023|

 8.2.
 Each member shall keep information received by them as a committee member confidential.

 8.3.
-Information given to the committee shall be disclosed only in accordance with the Act, Regulations, or as otherwise required by law.
+Information given to the committee shall be disclosed only in accordance with the Act, the Regulations, or as otherwise required by law.

 8.4 NEPAC may authorize the disclosure of information for statistical use when the information cannot be attributed to a particular individual or education institution.